Esher Church of England High School: History

-Each house has tutor groups with students from the five school years and competes in sport and other events.

 Specialist needs

 The school has Speech, Language and Communications Needs ('SCLN') and SEN trained staff to improve education for children who struggle in communication and in an educational setting respectively.
 SEN children are wherever achievable within the school's financial constraints totally integrated into all aspects of the school community.

 Reflecting demand in this category (whether among parents or pupils themselves), in 2012, 14.9% of pupils were supported by school action plus or with a statement of SEN, compared with the national average of 8.1%, an increase of 0.5% on the previous year, and the leading mainstream school in the borough.

 Educational equipment and spaces

 Academic

 The classrooms and specialist facilities such as the technology and food rooms incorporate technology in teaching spaces to emulate that used in leading employers' workplaces and/or further education.
 All halls and rooms are purpose-built for the size of the school and their intended use.